filamentphp/filament/packages/tables/docs/03-columns/01-getting-started.md

 }
 ```

 Columns may be created using the static `make()` method, passing its name.
 The name of the column should correspond to a column or accessor on your model.
-You may use "dot syntax" to access columns within relationships.
+You may use "dot notation" to access columns within relationships.

 ```php
 use Filament\Tables\Columns\TextColumn;